genesiscommunitysuccess/docs/docs/platform-reference/integrations/market-data/adaptors/common-config.md

 </hftFields>
 ```

-Here is a full example configuration for an adaptor:
+Here is a full example configuration for an adaptor.
+This has two subsciptions.
+The ftrst is called LEVEL_ONE and the second is called FX_SUBSCRIPTION:
 ```xml
 <elektronAdaptor>